vigneshavm/Interview-questions/JS Q.md

+- **Classical Inheritance**
-- **Classical Inheritance** (found in languages like Java and C++) involves defining a class, and then objects are created based on that class, inheriting its properties and methods.
-JavaScript, however, does not have traditional class-based inheritance (until ES6 introduced classes).
+  - Defining a class, and then objects are created based on that class, inheriting its properties and methods.
+  - JavaScript, however, does not have traditional class-based inheritance (until ES6 introduced classes).

+- **Prototypal Inheritance**
-- **Prototypal Inheritance** in JavaScript allows objects to directly inherit from other objects.
-Every object has a `prototype` property, which can be used to inherit methods and properties from other objects.
+  - JavaScript allows objects to directly inherit from other objects.
+  - Every object has a `prototype` property, which can be used to inherit methods and properties from other objects.

 **Example (Prototypal Inheritance)**:
 ```javascript